bolunxu/bolunxu.github.io/_pages/Group.md

 his Ph.D. degree at The University of Hong Kong.
 Before visiting Columbia, he was a visiting student at University of MONS, Belgium.
-His research interests include data-driven modeling and flexibility analysis of building energy systems."
-Please let me know if any problems.
+His research interests include data-driven modeling and flexibility analysis of building energy systems.
 <br />
 <br />